 Accessibility

-The Queensland Government supports the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines 2.0 and the Queensland Government Information Standard 26: Internet.
+The Queensland Government supports the World Wide Web Consortium's (W3C) Web Content Accessibility Guidelines 2.0 (WCAG) and the Queensland Government's online standards, policies and legislation.

 The Queensland Government strives to make its public web resources compatible with a range of browsers, devices, assistive technologies and operating systems.
 This is achieved by developing web resources according to international web standards and best practice, and regular testing across a range of different browsers.